 At the moment, you may be making a signed agreement with parents when you collect their information.
 This is usually just to let them know who you are and how you intend to use the information.

-Now, you will also need to explain your lawful basis for processing the data, how long you will hold the data for, and that they have a right to complain to the ICO if they have a problem with how you’re handling the data.
+Now, you will also need to explain your lawful basis for processing personal data, how long you will hold it for, and that they have a right to complain to the ICO if they have a problem with how you’re handling such data.

 For more information about precisely what the signed agreement or ‘privacy notice’ needs to include, the ICO has a helpful guide.